Chralt98/python-poker/README.md

 Burn cards with right click!
 Pre flop hand ranking.
 Ace low straight added.
 Main to opponent player comparison.
+Added probability to get a specific hand ranking after flop.

 **optional:** You can also restart the round with the button CLEAR.